Do adults need immunizations, too?

 Who decides which shots are appropriate?
 Every year, representatives from a variety of health organizations – including the Centers for Disease Control and Prevention (CDC), the American Academy of Family Physicians, the American College of Physicians and the American College of Obstetricians and Gynecologists – review and approve the list of recommended immunizations for kids and adults alike.
 You can see the adult immunization schedule on the CDC website.

 Of course, you should work with your Providence primary care provider to determine which immunizations are right for you.
-But, here’s a rundown of which adult vaccinations are most often recommended for adults to help protect you – and those around you – from preventable illnesses.
+But, here’s a rundown of which vaccinations are most often recommended for adults to help protect you – and those around you – from preventable illnesses.

 Influenza (flu)